UniFi Express 7 vs Dream Router 7: Which Wi-Fi 7 Gateway Fits Your Network?

 Is the UniFi Express 7 better for travel or RV use?

 Yes.
-The Express 7's compact form factor (117mm square, 422g), fanless operation, USB-C power input, and lower power consumption (22W vs 26W) make it well-suited for portable deployments.
+The Express 7's compact form factor (117mm square, 443g), quiet compact design, USB-C power input, and lower power consumption (22W vs 26W) make it well-suited for portable deployments.
 The Dream Router 7 is a 1.1kg tower with an internal PSU, designed for permanent installation.

 How fast is VPN throughput on these gateways?

 Both gateways support WireGuard and OpenVPN for remote access.
-WireGuard throughput on the Express 7 and Dream Router 7 reaches approximately 300–500 Mbps in real-world testing, depending on encryption overhead and client hardware.
-This is adequate for remote workers accessing files and internal applications, but not sufficient for saturating a multi-gig connection over VPN.
+In our testing with a single WireGuard tunnel over a gigabit WAN connection, both gateways delivered adequate throughput for remote workers accessing files and internal applications.
+Performance varies depending on encryption overhead, client hardware, and WAN conditions.
 For higher VPN throughput, the UDM Pro Max handles WireGuard at over 1 Gbps.

 Is the Express 7 faster to boot than the original UniFi Express?

 Yes.
 The original UniFi Express (UX) was known for slow boot times (10+ minutes) and occasional UI lag.
-The Express 7 boots in under 3 minutes and the controller UI is noticeably more responsive, in line with the Dream Router 7.
+In our testing, the Express 7 boots significantly faster and the controller UI is noticeably more responsive, in line with the Dream Router 7.
 Both gateways now provide a smooth management experience through the UniFi Network Application.

 Making Your Decision